cabforum/servercert/docs/BR.md

 3. MUST be retrieved via either the "http" or "https" scheme, and
 4. MUST be accessed over an Authorized Port.

-If the CA follows redirects the following apply:
+If the CA follows redirects, the following apply:

-1. Redirects MUST be initiated at the HTTP protocol layer (e.g. using a 3xx status code).
+1. Redirects MUST be initiated at the HTTP protocol layer.
+   a.
+Effective July 1, 2021 for new validations, Redirects MUST be the result of a 301, 302, 307, or 308 HTTP status code response and MUST be to the resource URL contained in the Location HTTP response header.
-2. Redirects MUST be the result of an HTTP status code result within the 3xx Redirection class of status codes, as defined in RFC 7231, Section 6.4.
+   b.
+For validations performed prior to July 1, 2021, Redirects MUST be the result of an HTTP status code result within the 3xx Redirection class of status codes, as defined in RFC 7231, Section 6.4.
+CAs SHOULD limit the accepted status codes and resource URLs to those defined within 1.a.
-3. Redirects MUST be to resource URLs with either via the "http" or "https" scheme.
+2. Redirects MUST be to resource URLs with either the "http" or "https" scheme.
-4. Redirects MUST be to resource URLs accessed via Authorized Ports.
+3. Redirects MUST be to resource URLs accessed via Authorized Ports.

 If a Random Value is used, then: